Let’s Build Back Better – re-purposing towns and cities gives us an opportunity to fuel growth after COVID-19

 In Europe, where space is at a premium and historic town and city centres are packed with culture and charm, apartments are common.

-These aren’t the flats that you and I might see if we went to our nearest volume housebuilder’s scheme, these are beautifully designed, spacious apartments that families can comfortably live in and that each of us that saw them would happily have lived in too.
+These aren’t the flats that you might see if we went to our nearest volume housebuilder’s scheme, these are beautifully designed, spacious apartments that families can comfortably live in and that each of us that saw them would happily have lived in too.

 If our new developments are to offer social richness, strength of community and make efficient use of land they need to be built at higher densities.